Use MySQL databases on Microsoft Azure Stack

 Ensure you have the original deployment package that you downloaded for this version of the Resource Provider.

-All tenant databases must be deleted from the resource provider (this will not delete the data).
+All tenant databases must be deleted from the resource provider (this doesn't delete the data).
 This should be performed by the tenants themselves.

 Tenants must unregister from the namespace.